Most of life refuses to tell you whether you've gotten it right.

 That's one of the reasons I've always liked the work.
 Not because I have a particular love for spreadsheets or number crunching, but because bookkeeping is one of the few places where reality pushes back immediately.
 The numbers either make sense or they don't.
 The accounts reconcile or they don't.
 The system doesn't care how confident you feel.
 It only cares whether you're correct.

-What it actually is
+What it really is

 Opening the books